 We have substantial indebtedness and we may incur additional indebtedness in the future.
-As of July 4, 2021, we had a total of \$107.7 million of indebtedness outstanding under our Team Loan.
-Upon the completion of this offering, after giving effect to the use of proceeds described in this prospectus, we expect to have repaid all amounts outstanding under our credit facility (the "Credit Facility") with Credit Suisse AG, Cayman Islands Branch.
+As of January 3, 2021, we had a total of \$120 million of indebtedness, consisting of amounts outstanding under our credit facility (the "Credit Facility") with Credit Suisse AG, Cayman Islands Branch, with \$111.4 million outstanding as a term loan (the "Term Loan") and \$8.6 million outstanding under our revolving credit facility (the "Revolving Facility"), and capital lease obligations.
+Upon the completion of this offering, after giving effect to the use of proceeds described in this prospectus, we expect to have total indebtedness of \$million.
 Our existing and future indebtedness will require interest payments and need to be repaid or refinanced, and could require us to divert funds identified for other purposes to service our debt, could result in cash demands and impair our liquidity position and could result in financial risk for us.
 Diverting funds identified for other purposes for debt service may adversely affect our growth prospects.
 If we cannot generate sufficient cash flow from operations to service our debt, we may need to refinance our debt, dispose of assets, or issue equity to obtain necessary funds.
 We do not know whether we would be able to take any of these actions on a timely basis, on terms satisfactory to us, or at all.